shahrukh-compucorp/civi-rules/docs/index.md

 CiviRules has been developed for CiviCRM 4.4 and has been tested with CiviCRM 4.6 (release 1.2), as this is the version our sponsors are on.
 If you want CiviRules updated to a newer version you can do so (check CiviRules on GitHub: https://github.com/CiviCooP/org.civicoop.civirules.
 Alternatively, if you want us to do it and have some funding, contact Jaap Jansma (jaap.jansma@civicoop.org) or Erik Hommel (erik.hommel@civicoop.org)

+## Other useful extensions and modules

+If you want to be able to send SMS, emails or create PDFs when a CiviRule is triggered, you will need to install the [SMS API extension](https://civicrm.org/extensions/sms-api), the [Email API extension](https://civicrm.org/extensions/e-mail-api) and the [PDF creation API extension](https://civicrm.org/extensions/pdf-creation-api) from https://civicrm.org/extensions.

+To use webform submission as a trigger, you will need to download the [CiviRules webform Drupal module](https://lab.civicrm.org/partners/civicoop/webform_civirules).

+These are not available through the user interface.
+For instructions on how to install them manually, please see the [System Administrator Guide](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/).

 ## History

 There are a couple of blog post about the development of the extension (in descending publication date):